|American Burying Beetle Industry

 Conservation Plan Web Page

-the final Oil and Gas Industry Conservation Plan (ICP)
+and approved the final Oil and Gas Industry Conservation

-Endangered Species Act (ESA) of 1973, as amended, while
+with the Endangered Species Act (ESA) of 1973, as amended,

-promoting conservation of the ABB.
-The ICP describes a
+while promoting conservation of the ABB.
+The ICP describes

 authorizes take of the endangered ABB that may occur incidental